 The influence of the Federal Reserve's monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and thereby impact receipts from the Mortgage Recording Tax ("MRT") and Urban Tax, two important sources of MTA revenue.
 Real estate transaction activity during 2020 was severely affected by social distancing and the economic disruption caused by the COVID-19 pandemic.
 Mortgage Recording Tax collections in 2020 were higher than 2019 by \$1.0 (0.2%).
 Unfavorable change was experienced during the second and third quarters of the year, but average monthly receipts in the fourth quarter were \$8.3 higher than the monthly average for the second and third quarters, and receipts in the fourth quarter of 2020 were \$6.3 (5.3%) higher than receipts from the fourth quarter of 2019.
 Average monthly receipts in the fourth quarter of 2020 were \$25.0 (39.4%) lower than the monthly average for 2006, just prior to the steep decline in Mortgage Recording Tax revenues during the Great Recession.
 MTA's Urban Tax receipts in 2020-which are based on commercial real estate transactions and mortgage recording activity within New York City, and can vary significantly from quarter to quarter based on the timing of exceptionally high-priced transactions-were \$291.4 (43.6%) lower than 2019 receipts.
-Receipts in the fourth quarter of 2020 were \$15.5 (23.9%) higher than receipts from the third quarter of 2020, although fourth quarter receipts were \$72.5 (47.4%) lower than receipts in the fourth quarter of 2019, continuing the year-over-year decline experienced throughout 2020.
-Average monthly receipts in the fourth quarter of 2020 were \$42.2 (57.3%) lower than the monthly average for 2007, just prior to the steep decline in Urban Tax revenues during the Great Recession.
+Receipts in the fourth quarter of 2020 were \$15.5 (23.9%) higher than receipts from the third quarter of 2020, although fourth quarter receipts were \$72.5 (47.4%) lower than receipts in the fourth quarter of 2020 were \$15.7 (23.9%) higher than receipts from the third quarter of 2020, although fourth quarter receipts were \$72.5 (47.4%) lower than receipts in the fourth quarter of 2020 were \$42.2 (57.3%) lower than the monthly average for 2007, just prior to the steep decline in Urban Tax revenues during the Great Recession.